These glazed Cranberry Orange Scones are soft and buttery and bursting with flavor in every bite. It's a delightful way to start out the morning.

 Cranberry orange is one of my favorite winter combos, so I was pretty excited to make a new scone using those ingredients.
 A little bit of cinnamon and ginger adds a wonderful cozy flavor that just makes these scones pop.

-I used the recipe for these Blueberry Coconut Scones and just changed up the ingredients slightly to get a new breakfast scone that we fell in love with.
+I used the recipe for these coconut scones and just changed up the ingredients slightly to get a new breakfast scone that we fell in love with.

 What makes the perfect scone?